On This Earth - by Mahmoud Darwish*

 We have on this earth what makes life worth living: the final days of

-a cloud reflecting a swarm of creatures, the people's applause for those who face death with a smile,
+of creatures, the people's applause for those who face death with a smile,

 a tyrant's fear of songs.